Thiem 1st since 1949 to win US Open after ceding 1st 2 sets

 “Strange times,” Thiem called it.

-So the tennis world quickly shifts to European clay after an unusual two-tournament hard-court doubleheader in Flushing Meadows -- called “a crazy idea” by U.S. Tennis Association CEO Mike Dowse on Sunday.
+So the tennis world quickly shifts to European clay after an unusual two-tournament hard-court doubleheader in Flushing Meadows — which U.S. Tennis Association CEO Mike Dowse acknowledged Sunday seemed like “a crazy idea” at one point.

 The U.S. Open was preceded at its site by the Western & Southern Open, which moved from Ohio to New York as part of a “controlled environment” to limit travel.

-Another way in which this whole event was different: A member of the Big Three of men’s tennis -- Roger Federer, Nadal or Djokovic -- had won the preceding 13 major trophies.
+Another way in which this whole event was different: Federer, Nadal and Djokovic had won the preceding 13 major trophies.
+But Federer and Nadal didn't enter the U.S. Open, while Djokovic was defaulted in the fourth round for accidentally hitting a line judge with a ball he smacked in anger after dropping a game.

-So Thiem took advantage of the chance to sneak into the club of champions.
+Thiem — barely, just barely — was the one who took advantage of the chance to sneak into the club of champions.

+“I want to congratulate Dominic on the first of many Grand Slam titles,” Zverev said.
+“I think this is not the only one.”

+If that's so, it is safe to say any others won't be quite like this one.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports